FAQs about Birmingham, past and present

 Do you have any films of old Birmingham?
 Can I borrow them, or obtain a copy?

 There are videos and DVDs in the Archives and Heritage Service on a wide range of subjects of local interest.
 Some have been commercially produced, such as the videos on the River Rea, and the River Cole.
 Some are amateur videos, for example films of Birmingham in the 1930s.
 Some are from television companies - programmes or news items about an aspect of Birmingham life.
 These are for viewing in the library only.
 They are all in copyright, so cannot be copied.
-There are videos to rent in the Central Lending Library on Floor 1.
-You can also buy videos of old Birmingham and Sutton Coldfield from the Archives and Heritage Service (A Journey through Time).
+There are videos to rent in the Music Library on the Lower Ground Floor.

 How can I find out more about my house in the past, and who lived there?